Danielwsx64/xcribe/README.md

 mix deps.get
 ```

 Xcribe requires that you create an "Information Module".
-This module define
+This module defines
 the custom information about your API documentation.

 Create a module that uses `Xcribe` as: